One Punch Can Kill

 councillor Lisa Preston said:

-enjoy themselves while out in the town centre - especially at this
+everyone.
+We want people to enjoy themselves while out in the town

 different ways and just one too many can turn a great night out